 English Language Development (ELD) programs are for students who have had limited prior schooling and have not had the opportunity to develop age-appropriate skills in any language.

 LEAP (Literacy Enrichment Academic Program) is a special program for students aged 11- 18 who did not have the opportunity to attend school regularly before arriving in Canada.
 LEAP offers these students a chance to gain English language, literacy, and mathematics skills so that they can participate fully in their classes.
 LEAP is offered in 40 elementary schools and 13 secondary schools.
 Application to a LEAP class is made through the student's home school.

 Newcomer Reception Centres

-Toronto District School Board has three Newcomer Reception Centres: West End Reception Centre, Georges Vanier Reception Centre and Greenwood Reception Centre.
-All students eligible for secondary school (ages 14 - 20) will visit one of these three Reception Centres before registration at their local secondary school.
+Toronto District School Board has two Newcomer Reception Centres: West End Reception Centre and Georges Vanier Reception Centre.
+All students eligible for secondary school (ages 14 - 20) will visit one of these two Reception Centres before registration at their local secondary school.